-The legislation does include some exceptions to the warrant requirement, including emergency situations that involve criminal activity and presents an immediate danger of death or serious injury, the risk of terrorist activity, locating missing persons, traffic crash scene photography, training exercises and a few other specific exceptions.
+The legislation does include some exceptions to the warrant requirement, including emergency situations that involve criminal activity and presents an immediate danger of death or serious injury specially if they have already filed a claim with the Philadelphia PA Injury Lawyers.
+The risk of terrorist activity, locating missing persons, traffic crash scene photography, training exercises and a few other specific exceptions are also included.

 HB1102 would require police to minimize collection and disclosure of personal information not authorized to be collected.